robotoworks/mechanoid/docs/source/ops/index.rst

 generated operation stubs and then use a generated API to execute them.

-The approach makes use of the Android ``Service`` Component, along with support classes to queue operations, execute operations and handle operation lifecyle callbacks.
+The approach makes use of the Android ``Service`` Component, along with support classes to queue operations, execute operations and handle operation life-cycle callbacks.

-The design was first seen in
+The design pattern was first seen in
 |link| `Virgil Dobjanschi's Google IO 2010 REST Presentation <http://www.youtube.com/watch?v=xHXn3Kg2IQE>`_

 In |mechops| we call this design the **Operation Service Pattern**.